-After a judge of the Supreme Court has granted or refused bail for an appearance by an accused the power to grant bail for that appearance ceases to be vested in any judicial officer whose jurisdiction is inferior to that of such judge or in any authorised officer.
+- After a Judge judge has granted or refused bail for an appearance by (2) an accused the power to grant bail for that appearance ceases to be vested in - any judicial officer whose jurisdiction is inferior to that of the (a) Judgejudge; or - any authorised officer. (b) - After a Judge judge has dispensed with the requirement for bail for an (3) appearance by an accused the power to grant or refuse bail for that appearance ceases to be vested in any officer referred to in subclause (2)(a) or (b).